-I hiked the Smith Spring Trail in the afternoon.
-Fair images on both.
+I hiked the Smith Spring Trail in the afternoon, and made fair images on both.

 I was warned of forecast for 60mph winds for the night, so I broke camp and headed to Carlsbad.

 • Carlsbad Caverns and Sitting Bull Falls

 I took the Natural Entrance at Carlsbad Caverns National Park; made some decent pictures, since I had my tripod.

 As I write this, I’m 39.
 The last time I saw Carlsbad Caverns, my parents were 39.

 • Guadalupe Peak